 We had an amazing time tubing with ADK Aquatics.
 You can sign up for a 1.5-hour session to try water tubing, water skiing, wakeboarding, or simply tour the lake.
 We visited Echo Bay, saw Whiteface Mountain from the lake, and had an absolute blast tubing.
 The safety precautions and service of the team was top-notch.

 Lake Placid hosted the Winter Olympics in 1932 and 1980.
 The 1980 winter Olympics was when the United States defeated Russia in Men’s Hockey, known as the “Miracle on Ice” so the nostalgia is strong.

 From there, the newly-remodeled glass elevator takes you to the sky deck of the 120-meter ski jumping tower.
 The views from here of the Adirondack High Peaks and Lake Placid are amazing, but what really makes your stomach drop is looking down the length of the ski jump.
-You will have an even greater respect for Olympic ski jumpers after this birds eye view.
+You will have even greater respect for Olympic ski jumpers after this birds-eye view.

 There are other Olympic Venues throughout Lake Placid, and if you are visiting at another time, it may pay to purchase the Olympic Sites Passport.
 These are currently not for sale because many venues such as the Lake Placid Olympic Museum and the Olympic Center were closed for much of the summer of 2020 or visitation was limited.

 Whiteface is one of the more well-known ski resorts in New York, but like many resorts, it isn’t just a one-season destination.
 The six-passenger Cloudsplitter Gondola ride reopened just in time for our visit.